 Showcasing city building research and achievement

-City Building Ryerson is a university-wide initiative to facilitate collaboration, mobilize knowledge and showcase the city building and urban innovation taking place across the institution.
+City Building Ryerson is a university-wide initiative to facilitate research collaborations, mobilize knowledge and showcase the scholarly, research and creative (SRC) activity happening in city building and urban innovation across the institution.

 At Ryerson, city building takes many forms.
 Our reputation as a city-focused university lies in our knowledge mobilization, advocacy, outreach and community engagement work, in addition to our research devoted to shaping healthy communities, in areas ranging from sustainability to democracy to technology.
 For us, city building is about bold thinking that will shape the future of the city we call home as well as urban centres around the globe.